colmi_r02_client

 Using the command line

 If you don't know python that well, I highly recommend you install pipx.
-It's puprpose built for managing python packages intended to be used as standalone programs and it will keep your computer safe from the pitfalls of python packaging.
+It's purpose built for managing python packages intended to be used as standalone programs and it will keep your computer safe from the pitfalls of python packaging.
 Once installed you can do

 pipx install git+https://github.com/tahnok/colmi_r02_client